-- NCRLAP sends the assessment reports to the program about 10 days after the last assessment.
-Assessors do not share information with the program about the results of the assessment at the end of the observation. - Administrators are strongly encouraged to share the report(s) with classroom teachers and involve them in planning and decision making processes regarding any needed changes.
+- The consultant delivers and discusses the facility summary report at a later time.
+Assessors do not share information with the program about the results of the assessment at the end of the observation. - When your consultant shares the facility summary report, this is a good time to ask questions and discuss strategies and ideas.
+It is most helpful to look at the Environment Rating Scale and assessment report together, and to refer to the NC Additional Notes. - Consider creating an action plan that identifies areas that will enhance your program based on developmentally appropriate practices.
+Remember the assessment process is designed to help identify areas of strength and areas needing improvement.
+Acknowledge the strengths, as well as paying attention to items receiving scores of less than 5.
+Recognizing strengths can be helpful in supporting and motivating staff to provide high quality care every day. - Administrators are strongly encouraged to share information with classroom teachers and involve them in planning and decision making processes regarding any needed changes.
 Please help all staff recognize that there will be unfamiliar information and requirements, and some low scores along with high scores.
-Supporting them in viewing assessments as a planning and learning opportunity will be helpful.
-It is most helpful to look at the Environment Rating Scale and assessment report together, and to refer to the NC Additional Notes. - Generate questions and make plans to participate in the follow up phone call with an assessor to ask questions and get more information.
-Consider creating an action plan that identifies areas that will enhance your program based on developmentally appropriate practices. - Remember the assessment process is designed to help identify areas of strength and areas needing improvement.
-Acknowledge the strengths, as well as paying attention to items receiving scores of less than 5.
-Recognizing strengths can be helpful in supporting and motivating staff to provide high quality care every day. - Think about completing a self-study process using resources from NCRLAP such as the Thinking More worksheets available on our website.
+Supporting them in viewing assessments as a planning and learning opportunity will be helpful. - Acknowledge the strengths, as well as paying attention to items receiving scores of 4 or less.
+Recognizing strengths can be helpful in supporting and motivating staff to provide high quality care every day.